bwilli3601/HTML_CSS_JavaScript/README.md

 In this lab, we reviewed working with HTML fundamentals by creating a web page for a travel agency.
 We worked with images, the figure element, the figcaption element, the anchor element, and more.

 * Built a Travel Agency Page

+## Theory- Working with Audio and Video Elements (html_AV_1.html)

+In these lessons, you will learn how to work with the audio and video elements.

+* What Are the Roles of the HTML Audio and Video Elements, and How Do They Work?